atlassian-labs/compiled/CONTRIBUTING.md

 - Add tests for new features and bug fixes
 - Follow the existing style
 - Separate unrelated changes into multiple pull requests
-- As Compiled has not been officially released, when introducing a breaking change, please add a changeset by calling `yarn changeset` and select `minor`.
+- Add a changeset for packages requiring a version bump by calling `yarn changeset`
-  - When implementing bug fixes, please select the `patch` option.
+  - Select `minor` when introducing new features, and `patch` for bug fixes
   - Ensure the changeset message is informative.
 - Please name your feature/bug branches descriptively.